 Grant Aid Programme 2019 - 2020

-Grant programmes for the new financial year are now open, and will close on Friday 15 March at 3pm.
-Rolling grant programmes will be ongoing throughout the year.
+Grant programmes for the new financial year are now closed, except rolling grant programmes will be ongoing throughout the year.

 Prior to completing an online grant aid application, it is essential that you read and familiarise yourself with the Grant Aid Guidance Document 2019.
 This contains critically important information which you need to be aware of to avoid not complying with specific conditions on the various grant programmes.
 Restrictions apply to grant categories which will be detailed in this document.
 It is also conditional that you speak to the relevant officer responsible for the grant you wish to make a submission to.
 You will find officer contact details listed in the guidance document.